Skip to content

 anthropology and communication – the project will explore public attitudes to

-migration with a robust scientific and multidisciplinary approach;
+migration with a robust scientific and multidisciplinary approach; - Multi-stakeholder and participatory approach: at different levels and

 throughout its implementation, the project will steer a process of involvement and